Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 If you are running Docker, the panel may already be running.
 Just do `docker compose up -d proxy` to start if it's not running.

-Without docker, the command to start the admin panel is `cd admin_panel && python3 manage.py migrate && python3 manage.py collectstatic --no-input && uvicorn admin_panel.asgi:application`
+Without docker, the command to start the admin panel is `DJANGO_SETTINGS_MODULE=admin_panel.settings python3 -m django migrate && uvicorn admin_panel.asgi:application`

 The panel will then be accessible at <http://localhost:8000>